Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Photo: Payanywhere

-Payanywhere card readers connect wirelessly to your cell phone via Bluetooth.
+Payanywhere card reader connects wirelessly to your cell phone via Bluetooth.

 The pay-as-you-go plan is only suitable for businesses with a monthly card turnover of less than $10k.
 If you reach this limit, Payanywhere has been known to automatically roll you into a different merchant contract with new fees and terms.

 Transactions processed before 5pm are deposited in to your bank account the next business day for free; those processed after 5pm may reach your bank account the weekday after.
-There’s also a same-day transfer option for an additional 1% fee.
+There’s also a same-day transfer option for eligible users.

 The Payanywhere app has some great reporting functions where you can customize analytics to focus on sales, payment methods and employee performance.
 You also get open tickets and tabs, invoicing, inventory features and more.
 Overall, Payanywhere is good value for money.